juandspy/presentations/cncf/README.md

 This command will deploy a cluster in AWS and will last 72 hours.
 You may have to wait for ~30 minutes for the cluster to be up ad running.
 Once deployed you will have access to the cluster's console.
 The user, pass and console URL are shown in the output.

+You can then press on your profile (top right side), then on "Copy login command" and copy the `oc login ...` command in your terminal.
+Now you'll be able to launch `oc` commands against the cluster.

 ## 2. Explore the OpenShift console

 You can then check all the available options in the left side of the console: creating projects, managing workloads, networking, users, storage, etc.